-Location of preregistration: IATL preregistration webpage
+Location of preregistration: Study with IATL webpage

 Timing: Approximately late Easter onwards.

 Additional Information: Completion of form does not guarantee a place although the time that the form is submitted may be a factor.
 Criteria for allocation of places on modules is shown on the IATL module page.